Netflix/pollyjs/docs/configuration.md

 When disabled, requests that have not been captured by the running Polly instance will be removed.
-This ensures that a recording will only contain the necessary requests that were made during the lifespan of the Polly instance.
+This ensures that a recording will only contain the requests that were made during the lifespan of the Polly instance.
 When enabled, new requests will be appended to the recording file.

 __Example__